Find all solutions of the given equation. Express your answer in ... | Channels for Pearson+

 6. Trigonometric Identities and Equations Trigonometric Equations

 Find all solutions of the given equation.
 Express your answer in degrees using the least possible non-negative angle measure.
-Round your answer to the nearest hundredth, if necessary.
+Round your answer to the nearest tenth, if necessary.

 Find all solutions of the given equation.
 Express your answer in degrees using the least possible non-negative angle measure.
-Round your answer to the nearest hundredth, if necessary.
+Round your answer to the nearest tenth, if necessary.

 ANSWERS OPTIONS